 In 2019, Delhi had the largest demand for e-rickshaw batteries at the city level.
 Delhi has the country’s oldest e-rickshaw market.
 The presence of the Delhi metro network base is the key cause for the business’s rise.
 Howrah, Noida, Lucknow, Varanasi, Patna, and Kanpur are some of the other cities with major shares of the Indian e-rickshaw battery market.

-Why suddenly the demand for lithium batteries for e-rickshaw has increased?
+Why suddenly the demand for lithium batteries for e-rickshaw have increased?

 The fast adoption of e-rickshaws in various cities is the primary driver of the Indian e-rickshaw battery market’s expansion.
 The electric rickshaw market in India grew significantly between 2014 and 2019, owing to increased demand for these rickshaws, which have lower running costs than other types of rickshaws, particularly auto-rickshaws.